 8. Who qualifies for MIPS?

 CMS estimates that approximately 600,000 clinicians will be required to participate in MIPS in 2017.
-This will include the providers who bill Medicare, who are either physician assistants, nurse practitioners, clinical nurse specialists or certified registered nurse anesthetists, and have not been excluded.
+This will include the providers - physician assistants, nurse practitioners, clinical nurse specialists or certified registered nurse anesthetists - who bill Medicare and have not been excluded.
 Exclusions include, low volume of Medicare patients or claims or those qualified physicians participating in Advanced APMs.

 9. How will the Quality Payment Program in 2017 change my Medicare payments in 2019?